Please use a larger screen to view this site.

 Every async operation is wrapped in tryCatch(), which returns { data, error } instead of throwing.
 Errors surface as explicit if (someError) throw new Error(...) checks after each step, with a cause field that identifies the exact source file and operation.
 This makes stack traces actionable without relying on implicit propagation.

-The exception is snapshot writes (Steps 6.5 and 8.5), which log errors with console.error instead of throwing.
-Snapshot failures are non-fatal — the pipeline completes and confirms the season even if individual snapshots fail to write.
+The exception is event progress and statistic writes (Steps 6.5 and 7.5), which log errors with console.error instead of throwing.
+These failures are non-fatal — the pipeline completes and confirms the season even if individual bucket-upserts fail to write.

 Source: src/update/season.mjs — updateSeason(season)